 We pride ourselves on a warm and friendly atmosphere, hosting high quality polo throughout the UK polo season, offering everyone a chance to enjoy polo either on the field or the sidelines.
 We aim to dispel the idea that polo is ‘elitist’ and welcome everyone to the Club – the only reason the main gate is shut is to keep the ponies in, not anyone out!

-What are some of the most important tournaments that you host throughout the year?
+What are some of the most important tournaments that the Beaufort Polo Club hosts throughout the year?

 The Club hosts tournaments from Intro to 15 Goal during May – September.
 Our biggest tournament is the Justerini & Brooks Arthur Lucas Cup 15 Goal Victor Ludorum in September, although our Beaufort Ladies 12 – 18 Goal Victrix Ludorum has proved very popular as women’s polo has continued to grow.
 Our biggest event is the Gloucestershire Festival of Polo that takes place this year on the 8th – 9th June.
 Last year saw 7000+ people attend the weekend, enjoying top class polo, arena attractions, a tented shopping village and a traditional funfair.
 Guests can enjoy the day in style in our VIP Marquee or picnic on the side of the Swinhay No1 Ground.

-Can members from international clubs come and participate in the tournaments?
+Can international players participate in Beaufort Polo Club tournaments?

 The Beaufort regularly welcomes players from far and wide, including at the Swinhay International Test Match on the 8th June or the Javier Novillo Astrada U15 Cup, sponsored by Walter Bull, which sees young, up and coming talent from all over the world take to the big stage at the second day of the Gloucestershire Festival of Polo.